Transport and Equilibrium in Non-Conservative Systems: Appendix A

 \subsection{Norms}

 Our analyses will be essentially classical -- although it is conceivable that with greater effort, a more general treatment would be possible.
-In any case we will start with an assumption on $\Psi_{0}$ -- which is slightly stronger than $H^1$ -- in particular we will require that $\Psi_{0} \in \mathcal D_{2}$ as described below:
+In any case we will start with an assumption on $\Psi_{0}$ which is slightly stronger than $H^1$.
+Specifically we will require that $\Psi_{0} \in \mathcal D_{2}$ as described below:

 Let $f: \mathbb T_{L}^{d} \to \mathbb R$ have Fourier coefficients $\hat{f}(k)$.
 Then